Feolius/telegram-bot-fsm/README.md

 ```

 LoadStateFn is declared to restore the state name and data from persistent storage.
 SaveStateFn is used to save
 the state name and data into persistent storage.
-Together, these handlers provide the ability to manage "session"
+Together, these methods provide the ability to manage "session"
 data between requests.
 If load handler returns an empty `state`
 (e.g. when a user sends a message for the first time), it is treated as UndefinedState.